 Representative matters include the following:

-• Health care software product liability litigation: A relatively new theory, Amy has had great success resolving a series of recent filings, including a $50 million dollar case won on summary judgment.
+• Health care software product liability litigation: A relatively new theory, Amy has had great success resolving a series of filings alleging personal injuries were caused by a caregiver’s use of electronic medical record system.

 • In re Taxotere (Docetaxel) Products Liability Litigation MDL (E.D.
-La.): Amy leads a team of lawyers that has won multiple case-dispositive motions in this large MDL.
+La., MDL No. 2740): Amy leads a team of lawyers that has won multiple case-dispositive motions in this large MDL.

-• In re Motor Fuel Temperature MDL (D. Kan.): Amy managed more than 30 consumer fraud and class action cases through a bellwether trial, which resulted in a unanimous defense verdict.
+• In re Motor Fuel Temperature MDL (D. Kan., MDL No. 1840): Amy managed more than 30 consumer fraud and class action cases through a bellwether trial, which resulted in a unanimous defense verdict.
 Amy’s efforts won her recognition as a Missouri Lawyers Weekly “Legal Champion,” and the team received the “Value Champion” award presented by the Association of Corporate Counsel.

 • Oklahoma lead mining litigation (N.D.
 Okla.): Amy helped successfully resolve natural resource and property damage claims brought by tribal authorities as well as thousands of matters brought by individual home owners claiming property damage and seeking medical monitoring.